Dylan1301/quizy/frontend/README.md

 **Recommend to follow [root README](../README.md) for starting the application.**

-To start the application, run the following command in the `frontend` directory:
+To start the stack, run the following command in the `frontend` directory to start development mode:
 ```
 npm run dev
 ```